Understanding Photofacials: What You Need to Know About IPL Laser and LED Treatments

 How do photofacials work?

 Both IPL and LED photofacials involve light being absorbed into the skin.
-The more intense nature of the IPL photofacial light pulses allows this light to be absorbed more deeply.
+The more intense nature of the IPL photofacial’s light pulses allows this light to be absorbed more deeply.

 IPL photofacial light is soaked up by the hemoglobin (red blood cells) and melanin (pigmentation) in the skin, intentionally damaging these areas.
-The damaged melanin breaks up and is absorbed by the skin, decreasing its appearance on the skin’s surface, while the damaged hemoglobin stimulates blood flow, causing the melanin to be absorbed more efficiently.
+The damaged melanin breaks up and is absorbed by the skin, decreasing its appearance on the skin’s surface.
+The damaged hemoglobin stimulates blood flow, causing the melanin to be absorbed more efficiently.

-LED photofacials work a little differently, depending on the light color in question.
+LED photofacials work differently depending on the light color in question.
 Green light works similarly to IPL photofacials, breaking up melanin for easier absorption.
 Other colors, like the aforementioned blue and red light, act on different aspects of the skin.

 What are photofacials used for?

 Generally speaking, photofacials are used to treat skin blemishes and pigmentation issues.
 However, there are several specific conditions that fall under these categories.
 Both IPL and certain LED photofacial treatments can be used to treat the following:

 - Liver spots (age spots)